 There are around 40 species of goatfish, all characterised by two long barbels on the chin which are used to forage for food in sediment.
-Once the prey is located, the fish often roots into the sediment with its barbels and snout for small crustaceans and worms.
+Once the prey is located, they and be seen rooting into the sediment with their barbels and snout for small crustaceans and worms.
 Their low mouths and short lower jaw are perfect for this job.
-The long sensory barbels that can be folded into a groove on the throat.
+The long sensory barbels can be folded into a groove on the throat, and these fish are a common sight while diving Koh Lanta.

 Goatfish have two well-separated dorsal fins and a forked tail fin.
 The head and body are covered in scales and most species have distinctive black, brown, red, or yellow markings.
 Most species are also capable of changing color rapidly.